vika-v-v/website-change-monitor/README.md

    LOGIN_PASSWORD='password from the website'
    </pre>
 4. **Run the Script**: Execute the script to test its functionality.
+5. The encryption will not be used and you will see the content in content_file.txt, which will be compared later, so be carefull if you push it to public repository.
-5. **Adapt to Your Needs**: Modify the script according to the documentation provided below.
+6. **Adapt to Your Needs**: Modify the script according to the documentation provided below.

 ---